NieneB/InternshipReport/index.md

 ## Report structure
 This report will exist of 7 chapters, including this introduction chapter.
 Explaining how the prototype web-application is established.
 The <a class="xref" href="#background-theory"> second chapter</a> explains some concepts for background information.
-First , the field names will be explained as well as the background of the Heritage & location project from Waag Society.
+First, the field names will be explained as well as the background of the Heritage & location project from Waag Society.
 After this a summary of some geo-visualization techniques and frameworks will be given.
 This is composed as a reference for the design requirements and serves as inspiration for the design of the application.
 The <a class="xref" href="#the-data">third chapter </a> shows the field-name data provided by the RCE  which forms the case study for this research.
 The <a class="xref" href="#method"> fourth </a> and<a class="xref" href="#results"> fifth chapter </a> provide per sub-objective, the methods and results.
 The last two chapters reflects on the findings and concludes the study as well as providing some suggestions and recommendation for further  development.

-<a class="xref" href="#reportstruct"> Figure 2. </a>  illustrates the structure of this report.
+<a class="xref" href="#reportstruct"> Figure 2</a>  illustrates the structure of this report.

 <figure id="reportstruct" >
   <img src="img/reportstructure.png"/>